apache/tvm-rfcs/rfcs/0030-tvmc-comand-line-configuration-files.md

 # Summary
 [summary]: #summary

 Collecting common configurations for users of TVM and exposing them gracefully in `tvmc` using a `--config` option.
+The scope of this RFC is to introducing the configuration files, the placement of them and demonstrating usage.

 # Motivation
 [motivation]: #motivation